Frequently Asked Questions

 Yes!
 Most of my clients are completely new to Yoga.
 And most of them are pretty stiff.
 Anyone can do Yoga, it’s just a matter of finding a therapist who is experienced at helping people find what works for them.
 This is my specialty.

-How do I reserve a spot for Spine Care Yoga classes?
+How do I reserve a spot in your weekly classes?

 At this time, I haven’t had to turn anyone away due to lack of space in the class.
 For this reason, I accept drop-in participants.
-However, the class is growing and making a reservation is the only way to guarantee there will be space for you.
+However, I appreciate reservations very much.
+My weekly classes are held on Tuesdays at 9am at Chico Holistic Wellness.
 Click here to register.

 How many Private Yoga Therapy Sessions will I need?

-This varies widely from person to person, and is influenced by factors such as length of time you’ve been in pain, the existence of co-occurring health concerns, and many others.
-The longer I work with someone, the easier it is for me to gage how they will respond to various techniques.
+This varies widely from person to person, and is influenced by factors such as length of time you’ve been in pain, the existence of co-occurring health concerns, whether you do your yoga at home, etc. The longer I work with someone, the easier it is for me to gage how they will respond to various techniques.
 You always get to choose how often/how long you come for Yoga Therapy.
 I’ve been able to help some clients achieve results in as few as 4 sessions.
 Some of my clients come weekly for a while, continue practicing what they’ve learned at home, then come back when it’s time to progress to new skills.
 Others come weekly as part of their health maintenance routine.
 It’s totally up to you.
+Click here for a 4-session discount.

 What’s the difference between a Yoga Therapist and a Yoga Instructor?